Connections for Artist Jayson Randall

 Community Healing Project

-re(center)ed is a large-scale, interactive, community healing project by experimental artist
+re(center)ed is a large-scale interactive public art installation by experimental artist Jayson Randall.

 Over the past few years, the people of Minnesota, and the city of Minneapolis in particular, have been at the center of the social change that has swept across the country and around the world.